techotron/labs/Kubernetes/kubernetes-in-action/README.md

 This isn't just solved by setting the `-Xmx` value (which constrains the heap size), as there is still the off-heap memory to deal with.
 Newer versions now concider the container limits however so an update could solve this.

 #### CPU

+Like with memory, containers see the node's CPU, not just what is limited to them.
+Eg. on a CPU with 64 cores, a container limited to 1 core will be allocated 1/64 of the CPU's time.
+However, it doesn't mean the container's process will only run on a single core.
+At different points in time, it's code may be executed on different cores.

+This could be a disaster in the following scenario:
+- Some applications will look up the number of cores to decide how many threads to run.
+On a CPU with 64 cores for example, this could cause the app to start too many threads.
+- Also, this would cause memory to spike with the added number of threads.

+A way around this would be to limit how many cores the container "saw", by using the Downward API **or** by using cgroups directly and looking at the following files:

+- /sys/fs/cgroup/cpu/cpu.cfs_quota_us
+- /sys/fs/cgroup/cpu/cpu.cfs_period_us

+**Note:** cgroups (control groups) is a Linux thing which allows you to allocate resources.

+### Pod QOS Classes